adobe/helix-cli/README.md

 };
 ```

-The `sever.js` provides a simple _express_ server that resolves the path to the respective _strand_, which is a
+The `sever.js` provides a simple _express_ server that resolves the path to the respective _strain_, which is a
 code + content configuration.
-Please note that the exact definition and usage of _strands_ need to be
+Please note that the exact definition and usage of _strains_ need to be
 elaborated.

-The url has the format: `/<strand>/<resource>` and is then resolved to the respective markdown file
+The url has the format: `/<strain>/<resource>` and is then resolved to the respective markdown file
 located in the `content` dish.

 The markdown file is converted to JSON using the (usual) [md2json](../md2json) converter.
 The resulting JSON also contains